rhelsing/accord_documentation/audit.md

 #Audit

 Starting in August each year, we will begin a audit process for each Full service and form generation client.
+The initial pass through should last one month.
 The process entails:

 1. Review of employer settings to make sure accurate and complete
 2. Review possible terms missing (Will)